 Given that Stamford Bridge was constructed back in 1876, it goes without saying that this ground is shrouded in history.
 Of course, professional football wasn’t quite as popular back then as it is today, but since Chelsea FC was first established (1905), Stamford Bridge has been a bit of a temple for football fans in London.
 Although the stadium currently has a capacity of just over 40,000, there are some big plans to increase this to over 60,000 within a few short years – which would make Stamford Bridge even more impressive than it is today.

-The general layout of the stadium and its seating was completely revolutionized in the 1990s too, mainly due to the Hillsborough Disaster and the subsequent legal changes to spectators at professional football games.
+The general layout of the stadium and its seating was completely revolutionized in the 1990s too, mainly due to stadium disasters such as Hillsborough and the subsequent legal changes to spectators at professional football games.
 While this naturally decreased the number of spectators allowed at the games, Stamford Bridge has actually hosted over 82,000 spectators back in 1935 – and we can only imagine how the atmosphere must have been!
 Then again, safety precautions are necessary, and they are obviously one of the largest differences between stadiums then and now.

 Moving away from the UK now, we are heading back to Spain with the Santiago Bernabeu Stadium – the home of Real Madrid.
 This stadium was first built much more recently compared with some of the other grounds in the UK, as it first opened its doors back in 1947.
 It’s pretty crazy to think that when comparing stadiums then and now, some stadiums in the UK had already been open for more than 70 years at that point.
 Then again, it would seem that Spain has caught up, and some might say surpassed the quality of English football – especially Real Madrid!